What is a lumpectomy?

 What happens after the procedure?

-- If no cancer is found in the lymph nodes and removal of the cancer is complete, then your provider will help arrange for consultation with a radiation treatment specialist and a medical oncology specialist to plan further treatment.
+- If no cancer is found in the lymph nodes and removal of the cancer is complete, your provider may still recommend chemotherapy or radiation therapy.

 - If cancer is found in the lymph nodes, then you will usually be advised to schedule more surgery to remove the remaining lymph nodes in the armpit before you have chemotherapy or radiation therapy.